 Founded in 1829, Rochester Institute of Technology is a diverse and collaborative community of engaged, socially conscious, and intellectually curious minds.
 Through creativity and innovation, and an intentional blending of technology, the arts and design, we provide exceptional individuals with a wide range of academic opportunities, including a leading research program and an internationally recognized education for deaf and hard-of-hearing students.
 Beyond our main campus in Rochester, New York, RIT has international campuses in China, Croatia, Dubai, and Kosovo.
 And with over 20,000 students and more than 145,000 graduates from 50 states and over 100 nations, RIT is driving progress in industries and communities around the world.
 At RIT, we are always on to something amazing.

-RIT’s partnership with KEEN is unique in that two of the colleges, the Kate Gleason College of Engineering (KGCOE) and the College of Engineering Technology (CET) have joined forces to enhance student learning through Entrepreneurial Minded Learning (EML).
+Why We're In KEENRIT’s partnership with KEEN is unique in that two of the colleges, the Kate Gleason College of Engineering (KGCOE) and the College of Engineering Technology (CET) have joined forces to enhance student learning through Entrepreneurial Minded Learning (EML).

 KGCOE has an outstanding reputation for producing graduates well-versed in current engineering practice, educated to lead technical innovation and develop next-generation products and processes, and dedicated to continual improvement in their professional work.